RafeedArian99/Calculator-C/README.md

 # Calculator-C
 Calculator written in C, using Binary Expression Trees.

-Simply input an expression, and the calculator will give out the results.
+Simply input an expression containing numbers and operators, and the result will be calculated and displayed.